...information for health professionals

 Research also shows that people feel full due to the amount of food they eat, not the number of calories they take in.
 Choosing low energy dense foods can increase the volume of food eaten, while reducing energy intake, and thus satisfy appetite 4.

 A study led by the University of Leeds found that participants who consumed low energy dense meals (based on Slimming World’s recipes) felt significantly more full and less hungry than those eating high energy dense meals, despite consuming the same number of calories 5.
-Those who followed a plan based around Slimming World meals for 14 weeks, lost significantly more weight than those calorie-counting over the same time period (6.2% body weight compared to 3.8%).
-Those following the Slimming World plan also reported increased feelings of control around their food choices and a greater confidence in their ability to stick to their weight-loss plan.
+Those who followed a plan based around Slimming World meals for 14 weeks lost significantly more weight than those calorie-counting over the same time period (6.2% body weight compared to 3.8%).
+Those following the Slimming World plan also reported increased feelings of control around their food choices and a greater confidence in their ability to stick to their weight loss plan.

 A balanced approach

-Through the structure of Free Foods, Healthy Extras and Syns, Food Optimising provides a flexible and practical weight loss plan while also encouraging a balanced approach in line with current healthy eating guidelines.
+Food Optimising provides a flexible and practical weight loss plan while also encouraging a balanced approach in line with current healthy eating guidelines.

 Realistic and flexible, Food Optimising: